top of page

 • Public health facilities in the region have gained new options for improving drug availability without compromising quality or price.

-• The region operates a Jazia PVS office represented by a PV coordinator, a dedicated pharmacist and support staff to coordinate and monitor the performance of the system.
+• Each region operates a Jazia PVS office represented by a PV coordinator, a dedicated pharmacist and support staff to coordinate and monitor the performance of the system.

 • The system is closely managed and supported by mandated administrative structures such as a technical committee and a tender board appointed by the regional authorities.

-• Technical support is provided by the Health System Strengthening Resource Centre (HSS-RC) at PO-RALG.
+• Technical support is provided by the Jazia PVS team at PO-RALG.

 bottom of page